Testimonials & Case Studies

 Angel R. - Cary, NC

 My 4 year old Maine Coon male cat, Mr. Jingles, started having urinary tract problems due to the formation of kidney stones.
 After being completely blocked 3 times in less than a 2 month period, my local vet recommended he have surgery to enlarge the size of his urinary tract.
 This procedure was called a perineal urethrostomy.
-My local vet made initial contact with NCSU Veterinary Health Complex.
+My local vet made initial contact with NC State Veterinary Hospital.
 Mr. Jingles was examined the very next day.

 From the very start at NCSU, I was treated with polite, courteous service.
 The DVM in triage explained everything in detail about the surgery.
 Costs for the surgery were explained so I would be aware of what to expect financially.
 The surgery was performed the same day that I took Mr. Jingles to be examined.
 I received regular updates as to the condition of my pet.
 I cannot thank the Staff and Doctors enough for saving my “best friend’s” life.